-The fact that the Caribbean is not a large market for engineering services means that Barbados is unlikely to attract investment from global firms looking to set up offices to serve the region.
+The fact that the Caribbean is not a large market for engineering services means that Saint Lucia is unlikely to attract investment from global firms looking to set up offices to serve the region.
 Individual firms may be able to act as representative offices but even these are unlikely to attract offshored services because of the availability of lower cost locations.
-The main opportunities will be for firms to export by winning contracts directly or by providing outsourced services.
+The main opportunities will be for firms to export by winning contracts directly or by providing outsourced services, mainly within the region.